thousrm/universal_NPU-CNN_accelerator/README.md

 If you want to use this module for other cnn model, you have to edit tb_ap for it.

-Because control part is not implemented yet, so it can't be done automatically.
+Because control part is not implemented yet, it can't be done automatically.

 <br/>